 4. GET IN BIKING SHAPE: Just as your child will never get in “biking shape” unless they progressively ride more and more, you won’t either unless you put the pedal to the road.
 I count myself lucky if I get a chance to ride single-track once a week, but on the weeks that I don’t, I still find time to get on the bike, whether it’s enjoying a long road ride after dropping C off at school, or just biking a few miles to the library with C in the trailer.
 That way if a few weeks go by since I’ve gotten a mountain bike fix, my legs are (hopefully) still at the ready to power through a steep climb at the end of a workout.

 If mountain biking IS your “thing,” you’ll probably find a lot more logistical information (as well as inspiring stories) from the Charette family’s blog, Velo Mom.
+And to find out all about what kind of mountain bikes gratifies you, a visit to Sixofthebest would prove beneficent.
 They feel about biking the way our family feels about climbing.
 They’ve also had to endure what no parent should ever have to endure and managed to come out on the other side.
 After tragically losing their 2 year old son last February, the Charette’s have chosen to honor Axel’s memory (as well as his love for biking) by starting The Axel Project, a non-profit whose mission is to provide bikes for young children in need.
 And to show OUR support for The Axel Project, I’ll be purchasing one Axel Project t-shirt (they come in child/youth sizes), as well as 3 bumper stickers to give away to you all!
 To be eligible, all you have to do is leave a comment about family biking, and/or why your child would love an Axel Project tee/sticker.
 I’ll choose 4 winners at random on Friday, August 9th!
 Good luck to everyone, and happy biking!